Negro National League (1933–1948)

-The second Negro National League was one of the several Negro leagues that were established during the period in the United States when organized baseball was segregated.
+The second Negro National League (NNL II) was one of the several Negro leagues that were established during the period in the United States when organized baseball was segregated.
 The league was founded in 1933 by businessman Gus Greenlee of Pittsburgh.

 League history

 The second Negro National League was established in 1933 by Gus Greenlee, an African-American businessman of Pittsburgh, Pennsylvania, two years after the first Negro National League had disbanded, after the start of the Great Depression.
 The second Negro National League lasted until 1948, the year after Major League Baseball integrated.
 After that, its surviving teams merged into the Negro American League.

 To distinguish between the two Negro National Leagues, they are usually referred to as the first Negro National League (NNL I) and the second Negro National League (NNL II).